homorunner/mcpmark-notion/test_environments/desktop/README.md

-# MCPBench Filesystem Test Environment
+# MCPMark Filesystem Test Environment

 This directory serves as a realistic desktop environment for testing filesystem MCP capabilities.
 It mimics a typical user's desktop with various files and folders for comprehensive filesystem operation testing.